No-Salt Water Softeners for Well Water?

 This one came in through our chat box on our website from Sheryl and she asked:

-“Hello, I’m looking for a no-salt water softener for our very hard well water, I can’t find on your website how much hardness each of your models removes, do you have that information?”
+“Hello, I’m looking for a no-salt water softener for our very hard well water, I can’t find any on your website about how much hardness each of your models removes, do you have that information?”